-Dhaka October 1, ing direct Kuwait to well as flights to e Middle East.
+Service to Dhaka started on October 1, 2020, offering direct flights from Kuwait to Dhaka as well as connecting flights to cities in the Middle East.

 MUSCAT, OMAN

 Flights to the capital of the Sultanate of Oman, Muscat, started on November 2, 2020, offering direct flights between Kuwait and Muscat once a week every Monday.